erco77/1a2-ksu-v1.4x/README-debounce.txt

             int thresh;         // 'current' threshold value implementing 'snap-action' hysteresis } Debounce;

-  And the structure initialized with values specific to the application this way:
+  The structure is initialized with values specific to the application this way:

     // Initialize debounce struct
     //